-The towns in West Virginia are nothing but serene and gorgeous.
-And, Wheeling is no exception.
+The towns in West Virginia are nothing but serene and gorgeous, and Wheeling is no exception.

 When you are done with the historical sightseeing around town, do not forget to check out the natural sights.

 Cross the Wheeling Suspension Bridge

-When it was built the people only had one thing in mind; the Wheeling Suspension Bridge was supposed to be the largest one of its kind.
+When it was built, the people only had one thing in mind: that Wheeling Suspension Bridge was supposed to be the largest one of its kind.

 If you want to capture some gorgeous shots for your social media, park your car and walk across the bridge.

 Take a look down at the mighty river flowing down and snap some of the best shots of your vacation right here.

 Back in the days, Wheeling even had some notorious gangsters, who made a lot of money off of the ships and the industries of the region.

 Mount Hood Overlook, or just as the locals call it “the Castle,” is another location in Wheeling steeped in profound mystery.

 A doctor did stay here at one point in history, but the property now falls under the "donated" category.

 Pray at the Blue Church

-You might even think of it as a tribute to the original Greek Revival style of architecture.
-And, indeed, the design has to be called a work of art.
+You might even think of it as a tribute to the original Greek Revival style of architecture—and, indeed, the design has to be called a work of art.

-In such a scenario, Blue Church plays a significant role as it was one of the earliest buildings to be built Wheeling.
+In such a scenario, Blue Church plays a significant role as it was one of the earliest buildings built in Wheeling.

 So, unfortunately, you will not be able to see the original version of the church as it used to be.

-Take a peek at the Good Zoo
+Take a Peek at the Good Zoo

-The Good Zoo is a beautiful family-friendly location in the heart of the city.
-Located inside the Oglebay Park, this zoo attracts a lot of visitors.
+Located inside Oglebay Park, this zoo attracts a lot of visitors.

-Not only are you going to find local species of animals, there is also no shortage of exotic animals from around the globe.
+Not only are you going to find local species of animals, but there is also no shortage of exotic animals from around the globe.

-Take a walk along the Madonna of the Trail
+Take a Walk Along the Madonna of the Trail

-Some stories are of the brave women who did not let the shackles of society stop them from doing something.
+Some stories are of brave women who did not let the shackles of society stop them from doing something.

 Many such women went beyond their limit to find new places for settlement and established their entire community or group in that region.